 - i.
-Provide an innovative means to assemble a minimum of one classroom for fair weather open-air learning.
-Plan for or allocate space for an outdoor classroom location if space is available. - ii.
+Provide an innovative means to assemble a minimum of one classroom for fair weather open-air learning. - ii.
 Accessible from cafeteria to also provide an inviting outdoor area for lunches. - iii.
 Use excavated fill material if available to sculpt seating spaces. - iv.
 Capitalize on inherent natural aspects of the school's location.